All Products

 event_time_column

-The segment key of the table.
+The event time column of the table.

 By default, the first non-null timestamp column is used as the event time column.